CAG9/distributed-computing/README.md

 To run the file you need to use python and install tweepy and install forex-python, set the twitter credentials in a file named twitter_credentials.py

 ## Introductions:
-we set the principal libraries to get the  twitter data, we did a test with the words Donald Trump and the usd dollar price in mexican pesos
+We set the principal libraries to get the  twitter data, we did a test with the words Donald Trump and the usd dollar price in mexican pesos

 ## implementation:
-code : racec9999/distributed-computing/witter_streamer.py
+Code : racec9999/distributed-computing/witter_streamer.py

 ## Results:
-we can get 18000 tweets every 15 min, we will analise them to decide which is useful for the proyect.
+We can get 18000 tweets every 15 min, we will analise them to decide which is useful for the proyect.
 Following we're going to add the tweets to a pandas dataframe and count it.
-price of the dollar at the moment: 21.4188580692
+Price of the dollar at the moment: 21.4188580692

 ## Project definition: